 Should my partner be treated if I have PID?

-If you are treated for PID, especially if it’s caused by an STI, your partner must also be treated.
+If you’re treated for pelvic inflammatory disease, especially if it’s caused by an STI, your partner must also be treated.
 Unless your partner is treated, you may be infected again.
 Making good choices about sexual contact is important.
 If you think you might have PID, talk to your family doctor right away.

-Early and complete treatment can help prevent complications of PID.
+Early and complete treatment can help prevent complications of pelvic inflammatory disease.
 However, if PID isn’t treated, it can cause permanent damage to your internal organs.
 Scar tissue can form in the fallopian tubes and around the abdomen.
-This tissue can prevent pregnancy or cause the pregnancy to form outside the uterus (called a tubal or ectopic pregnancy).
+This tissue can prevent pregnancy.
+It can also cause the pregnancy to form outside the uterus.
+This is called a tubal or ectopic pregnancy.
 Scarring can cause pain that lasts for months or even years.
-Occasionally, the effects of PID can be so severe that surgery is required to remove pus, get rid of scar tissue or remove damaged organs.
+Occasionally, the effects of PID can be so severe that surgery is required to remove pus, get rid of scar tissue, or remove damaged organs.

-PID is more likely to come back if you are exposed to STIs again.
-Each time you have PID causes more damage and a greater possibility of complications.
+PID is more likely to come back if you’re exposed to STIs again.
+Each time you have PID, it causes more damage and a greater possibility of complications.

 Copyright © American Academy of Family Physicians